Nolelle/RAGChat/README.md

 The FirstRespondersChatbot is designed to assist first responders by providing quick and accurate information about emergency procedures, protocols, and best practices.
 The system uses a combination of:

-1. **Fine-tuned Language Model**: A Flan-T5 model fine-tuned on first responder documentation
+1. **Fine-tuned Language Model**: Models available include:
+   - Flan-T5 model fine-tuned on first responder documentation
+   - Phi-3 Mini model for improved quality and efficiency
+   - **New**: Llama 3.1 1B model for state-of-the-art performance
 2. **Retrieval-Augmented Generation (RAG)**: Enhances responses by retrieving relevant information from a document store
 3. **Hybrid Retrieval**: Combines semantic search with keyword-based retrieval for better results

+## New: Support for Llama 3.1 1B

+The project now supports Meta's Llama 3.1 1B model, which offers several advantages:

+- State-of-the-art performance for a 1B parameter model
+- Excellent performance on Apple Silicon (M4 Pro with 24GB RAM)
+- Enhanced instruction following capabilities
+- Improved context understanding and response generation

-## New: Transition to Phi-3 Mini
+## Previous Update: Transition to Phi-3 Mini

 This project has been upgraded to use Microsoft's Phi-3 Mini model instead of the previous Flan-T5 model.
 This transition provides several benefits: